Life as a Dad: 4 Jobs We All Share

 With so much pressure and judgment over picking the ‘wrong’ pink shirt, or the jeans with the purple flower over the pair with no flower, I’ve had to adapt and http://zs4.org/buy-cialis-without-prescription overcome my fashion blindness.
 So what do I do?
 Keep it simple.
 Now is not the time to get fancy.
 And if the wife disapproves of www.sero.co.uk my choice, I blame it on Little A. (Don’t look at me, she picked the www.unioncitytn.gov purple skirt and red sweater!)

 Sooner or later your kids will wanting to draw color on every piece of paper within reach.
 (If you’re lucky, this will be the only thing they color on.)

 So you buy them a pack of crayons and a stack of paper.
 Finally, something quiet they can do on their own and keep them in one place for more than 10 minutes.
 But there is a catch.
 Your kids will show you every piece of art and expect you to comment and know exactly what they drew.
 “That’s a nice… house?”
 “It’s a kitty, daddy!”

 Even if you can’t tell if it’s an elephant or a penguin, appreciate it for what it is….
 Art.

 Trying to change a shitty diaper on a flailing baby is physically exhausting.
 Pinning their legs with one arm.
 Pulling off the diaper with the other.
 Cleaning their butt with your foot.
 And eventually fastening the diaper with your teeth.

 And then there is trying to put pajamas on a cranky toddler!
 It’s like holding onto a pissed off cat.
 They will scale over your shoulders, hang off your legs, and contort their bodies in ways that defies all logic.

-After having quite a few heated pajama battles with Little A, I am confident to say that I could even put pajamas on Hulk Hogan if I had to.
+After having quite a few heated pajama battles with Little A, I am confident to it's great! viagra prescription say that I could even put pajamas on Hulk Hogan if I had to.